 The PHY layer of DSRC controls the transmission and reception of electromagnetic signals.
 The standard is very similar to the Wi-Fi standards (IEEE 802.11a, IEEE 802.11g).
 The spectrum between 5.850 GHz and 5.925 GHz is allocated by the Federal Communications Commission (FCC) for transportation applications.
 The 75 MHz spectrum is subdivided into seven channels.
 The seven channels (172-184) comprise six service channels (SCHs) and one control channel (CCH).
 Channels 172 and 184 are reserved for safety applications and channel 178 is designed for control signaling.
-Channels 174, 176, 180, and 182 are reserved for non-safety applications.
-In order to support both safety and nonsafety applications, devices must switch between the service channels.
-If safety messages encounter congestion due to a large volume of vehicle, they are transmitted via an extended channel.
+On the other hand, channels 174, 176, 180, and 182 are reserved for non-safety applications.
+In order to support safety and non-safety applications, devices must switch between the service channels.
+If safety messages are congested due to the large volume of vehicle, not being able to be handled by those channels, they are transmitted via an extended channel.